mohapakram/Ruby_Enumerables/README.md

 # Implementation of Ruby’s enumerable methods

-The project invovled the use of #ruby built-in enumerable method,  #loop, #yield.
+The project involved the use of #ruby built-in enumerable method, #loop, #yield.
 This project allowed us to understand ruby better.

 ## Built With

 - Ruby.

 ## Getting Started